jtlapp/electron-affinity/README.md

 - Misspelled or inconsistently changed IPC channel names break calls.
 - There are two channel name spaces, and an IPC can be handled in one but called in the other.
-- Argument and return types need not be in agreement between main and renderer.
+- Argument and return types need not be in agreement between the main process and the renderer.
 - Class instances become untyped objects when transmitted over IPC.
 - Implementing IPC requires lots of boilerplate code on both sides.
 - Extra effort is required to make local IPC functionality locally available.